Efficiency-fluctuation trade-offs in biomolecular assembly processes: Results

 Consistent with previous work~\cite{Hilfinger2016a}, we define the assembly efficiency as the fraction of subunits which form a complex (at least once) before being degraded

-The quantity $E$ is an efficiency measure because $1-E$ quantifies the wasteful synthesis of subunits that are degraded rather than forming a complex.
+The quantity $E$ is an efficiency measure because $1-E$ \comm{is the fraction of subunits that is degraded before forming a complex.
+The synthesis of such units is thus guaranteed to be wasted.
+Other kinetic details, such as rapid complex degradation, can make the subunit synthesis even more wasteful but $E$ can be intuitively understood as a lower bound for the efficiency of subunit utilization.}

-Note that while $X_1$ and $X_2$ are affected by the same rates, the rates are not assumed to be symmetric with respect to control, i.e., $r_I, r_S, r_A, r_D$ are permitted to depend asymmetrically on $X_1$ and $X_2$ -- both directly and through the closed-loop control variables $\boldsymbol{u}^\mathrm{CL}$ -- which can lead to asymmetric subunit fluctuations.
+Note that while the production of $X_1$ and $X_2$ is controlled by \comm{shared rates}, the \comm{control functions} are not assumed to be symmetric with respect to control, i.e., $r_I, r_S, r_A, r_D$ are permitted to depend asymmetrically on $X_1$ and $X_2$ -- both directly and through the closed-loop control variables $\boldsymbol{u}^\mathrm{CL}$ -- which can lead to asymmetric subunit fluctuations.
 Furthermore, the degradation rates $\beta_1, \beta_2$ are allowed to be unequal which leads to asymmetric subunit averages.
-However, even for such asymmetric subunit dynamics, both subunits exhibit the same assembly efficiency, because flux balance at stationarity implies $\beta_1 \langle x_1 \rangle = \beta_2\langle x_2 \rangle$ for the dynamics defined by Eqs.~(\ref{eq: 2016 with co-synthesis - subunit dynamics},\ref{eq: 2016 with co-synthesis - complexing dynamics}), see Appendix \cref{eq: R_i}.
+However, even for such asymmetric subunit dynamics, both subunits exhibit the same assembly efficiency, because flux balance at stationarity implies $\beta_1 \langle x_1 \rangle = \beta_2\langle x_2 \rangle$ for the dynamics defined by Eqs.~(\ref{eq: 2016 with co-synthesis - subunit dynamics},~\ref{eq: 2016 with co-synthesis - complexing dynamics}), see Appendix \cref{eq: R_i}.

-The class of assembly processes defined in Eqs.~(\ref{eq: 2016 with co-synthesis - subunit dynamics},\ref{eq: 2016 with co-synthesis - complexing dynamics}) and illustrated in Fig.~\ref{fig: single-input}(a) is much broader than the one previously discussed in Ref.~\cite{Hilfinger2016a}: Firstly, we allow for unequal subunit degradation rates $\beta_1 \neq \beta_2$.
-Secondly, we generalize the complex formation from mass-action kinetics to arbitrary association rates and allow for the dissociation of the complex, likewise with an arbitrary rate.
-Third, the synthesis of subunits is not assumed to be coupled only through a shared rate governing individual subunit synthesis, but de novo synthesis of both subunits is also allowed to occur simultaneously in the same reaction.
+The class of assembly processes defined in Eqs.~(\ref{eq: 2016 with co-synthesis - subunit dynamics},~\ref{eq: 2016 with co-synthesis - complexing dynamics}) and illustrated in Fig.~\ref{fig: single-input}(a) is much broader than the one previously discussed in Ref.~\cite{Hilfinger2016a}: i) We allow for unequal subunit degradation rates $\beta_1 \neq \beta_2$. ii) We generalize the complex formation from mass-action kinetics to arbitrary association rates and allow for the dissociation of the complex, likewise with an arbitrary rate. iii) The synthesis of subunits is not assumed to be coupled only through a shared rate governing individual subunit synthesis, but we allow for simultaneous de novo synthesis of both subunits in a shared reaction.